aedanbrown/Single-cell_Growth_and_Division_Functions_hPSCs/README.md

 This repository contains the code used to analyze experimental and synthetic data to determine physiological state functions (PSFs) of human pluripotent stem cells.

 # Running the code
 The code is split into files that analyze the synthetic results and those that analyze the experimental results.
 With the synthetic results, the code to generate synthetic data is included as well.
-To analyze the experimental results, the experimental data must be downloaded as well.
+The experimental data is not included in this repository, but the code related to experiments is provided as an example of the analysis.

 ## Synthetic Results